 How Does Diatomaceous Earth Control Pests?

-To us, diatomaceous earth looks like a plain white powder, like baking powder, but at a microscopic level, diatomaceous earth looks like jagged shards of glass.
+To us, diatomaceous earth looks like a plain white powder, like baking powder, but at a microscopic level, diatomaceous looks like jagged shards of glass.

 It’s too small to be harmful to you or your pet, but to an insect, it’s deadly.
 The sharp pieces will penetrate the protective exoskeleton or outer shell of the insect.
 Diatomaceous earth is very absorbent, so it will quickly dehydrate the pest by absorbing its natural moisture and oils.